 - Determine Their Tax History: Grant us IRS Power of Attorney, and we'll investigate their tax records to ascertain when they last filed, uncover any unfiled returns, and determine any past liabilities.

 - Smooth Tax Filing: Rely on our guidance to file three to six years of returns based on their financial situation, ensuring proper closure to avoid potential scrutiny.

 - Determine a strategy to pay the taxes due from the deceased person to avoid personal assessment.
 Unpaid taxes can pass thru to their heirs.
 Best to pay off the taxes from the person's remaining assets if you can and ask for a penalty waiver.

-Most Estates, that is the assets and liabilties left to heirs, aren't taxed, but if an Estate stays open for years without being distributed, capital gains and income from Estate are taxable.
-In that case, getting an EIN for the Estate will be necessary and Estate tax returns (Form 1041) with tax payments will be required.
+- Estate Tax Considerations: Most estates aren't taxed on the assets and liabilities left to heirs.
+However, if an estate remains open for an extended period without distribution, capital gains and income from the estate can become taxable.
+In such cases, we'll obtain an EIN for the estate and prepare and file Estate tax returns (Form 1041) with tax payments.